Igor Benevenuto

 Igor Junio Benevenuto (born 5 December 1980) is a Brazilian football referee.

 Early life

 Benevenuto was born in 1980 in Brazil.
 He attended Faculdade Pitágoras in Brazil.

 Career

 Benevenuto has worked as a referee in the Brazilian top flight since 2012.
 He has also worked as an international video assistant referee.

 Personal life

 Benevenuto has worked for the Brazilian government.
 He has also worked as a nurse.
+He is an openly gay man and one of the first FIFA-listed referees to come out.